mangolang/compiler/src/project_structure.rst

 * A queue of all the tasks

     * Values are tasks to increment a code unit's level by one (i.e. parse, type-check...)
+    * Must be a mechanism to wake up a task after all its dependencies are done.
+Either callbacks or just careful push order.
+    * Tasks must be idempotent, so when a task is needed it can just be added without checking if it exists.
     * Implemented as concurrent queue, not persisted